-Chambers & Partners 2008 recommend Karon Monaghan in Civil Liberties Law "hard-working and creative" and Employment Law "Superb discrimination lawyer".
+Chambers & Partners 2008 recommend Karon in Civil Liberties Law "hard-working and creative" and Employment Law "Superb discrimination lawyer".

 Karon is ranked in Employment law and Civil Liberties and Human Rights law, "very experienced and exceptionally competent', particularly in discrimination law" (Legal 500 2007/8).